cyberbunny111/41189---Reflective-Portfolio/README.md

 Probability is the understanding of how likely something is to happen from a random process.
 Having an understanding of probability helps us understand potential outcomes and how likely those outcomes are.

 # What insights have I gained?
+X has been shown / demonstrated / proved / found